ender554/ChatItUp/README.md

 Make sure permissions in firestore allow for users to read and write

+## Step 8 Deploy

+deployed basic proof of concept to netlify

 ## Future

-WOuld like to add image bubble, perhaps time stamp and improve style
+Would like to add image bubble, perhaps time stamp and improve style